silviapfeiffer/rtc-audioproc/README.md

   * height : the height of the canvas
   * stream : if you're using WebRTC, you need to hand in the MediaStream directly
   * play : if set to true, also route the audio to the output device
+  * attach : element to which the canvas will be added as a child

 ## Running the examples